-School refusal, school avoidance or school phobia are terms used to describe the signs or anxiety a school-aged child has and his or her refusal to go to school.
+School refusal, school avoidance or school phobia are terms used to describe the signs or anxiety a school-aged child has and their refusal to go to school.

 Young Children Going to School for the First Time